rcerri/biomal-home/content/home/people.md

 #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
 user_groups:
   - Principal Investigators
-  - Grad Students
+  - Graduate Students
-  - Undergrad Students
+  - Undergraduate Students
   # - Administration
   # - Visitors
   - Alumni